Wrexham A.F.C.: FA Cup and European campaigns (1968–1982)

 Defender Alan Hill played over 250 games for Wrexham between 1973 and 1983.

-1975–76 saw John Neal's starlets captained by Eddie May, again shocking the football world by reaching the quarter-finals of the European Cup Winners' Cup after another sparkling cup run and defeats of several higher quality opponents.
+1975–76 saw John Neal's team captained by Eddie May, reaching the quarter-finals of the European Cup Winners' Cup.
 In the first round, Wrexham beat Swedish team Djurgårdens IF 3–2 on aggregate.
-They then managed to knock out the Polish side Stal Rzeszow 3–1 on aggregate.
-Wrexham played Belgian champions Anderlecht in the quarter-finals and narrowly lost 2–1 to the eventual winners of the competition.
+They then knocked out the Polish side Stal Rzeszow 3–1 on aggregate.
+Wrexham played Belgian champions Anderlecht in the quarter-finals and lost 2–1 to the eventual winners of the competition.
 The 1976–77 season saw Wrexham again beat First Division opposition in both Cup competitions as they went on another cup run, defeating Tottenham Hotspur in the Football League Cup and Sunderland in the FA Cup.
-However, the league season was a traumatic one as the club, on the verge of promotion to the second division with only four matches left to play, needing just three points to reach their goal, missed out after a poor run.
+However, the club missed out on promotion to the Second Division after a late-season poor run of form.

 Arfon Griffiths took over as player-manager for the 1977–78 season.
-They reached both the League and FA Cup quarter-finals that season, and Wrexham finally clinched promotion to the second division when they beat Rotherham United 7–1 at a packed Racecourse, Wrexham went on to win the Third Division Championship that year.
+They reached both the League and FA Cup quarter-finals that season, and Wrexham won promotion to the Second Division when they beat Rotherham United 7–1 at the Racecourse, in addition to the Third Division Championship that year.
 In the 1978–79 season Wrexham made it to the fourth round of the FA Cup, where they lost to Tottenham Hotspur 3–2 in the replay after the first game finished 3–3.
-The Spurs team had stars amongst their ranks such as Ossie Ardiles, Ricky Villa, and Glenn Hoddle, and Wrexham were bested in getting knocked out.
 Following Arfon Griffiths' resignation from the manager's position in 1981, his assistant Mel Sutton was put in charge, with a third-round FA Cup win over Brian Clough's Nottingham Forest in another cup run, the highlight of the season.